 Area planted to winter crops in central and northern New South Wales was well below average reflecting the prolonged hotter and drier than average conditions leading into the planting window.
 Winter rainfall was generally below to very much below average in all cropping regions in New South Wales, and in some northern cropping regions, was the lowest on record.
 After a promising start to the winter crop season in southern New South Wales, winter rainfall was generally below average and soil moisture levels fell significantly.
 The low levels of soil moisture mean early spring rainfall will be critical for grain development in regions that still had viable crops at the start of spring.

-According to the latest three-month rainfall outlook (June to August), issued by the Bureau of Meteorology on 31 May 2018, winter rainfall is likely to be below average in cropping areas in New South Wales.
-There is more than an 80 per cent chance of a lower than average June rainfall in cropping areas in southern and western New South Wales.
-If this outlook is realised and any rainfall is not timely, winter crop prospects in these regions will deteriorate.
+According to the latest three-month rainfall outlook (September to November), issued by the Bureau of Meteorology on 31 August 2019, spring rainfall is likely to be below average in cropping regions in New South Wales.

 The unfavourable outlook for seasonal conditions during spring mean crop prospects in regions where winter crops have little soil moisture will likely deteriorate further.

 Winter crop production is forecast to rise to 5.1 million tonnes in 2019–20, an increase of 77% from the previous season but around 51% below the 10 year average to 2018–19.